josegm/rotp18/README.md

+## Fork

+This is a fork of  https://github.com/mdp/rotp It adds small changes to make it compatible for Ruby 1.8.7.

 ## Webauthn and the future of 2FA

 Although this library will continue to be maintained, if you're implementing a 2FA solution today, you should take a look at [Webauthn](https://webauthn.guide/).
 It doesn't involve shared secrets and it's supported by most modern browsers and operating systems.